wewang58/ruby-19-centos/README.md

       After the application image is built, we want to check that when we create a new container based on that image, this container will respond to HTTP calls.
-      This image contains sample Ruby application in the **test-app** folder.
+      This image contains a sample Ruby application in the **test-app** folder.
 This sample application is run when a test is performed.

 * **`ruby/`**

   This folder is a skeleton of the `$HOME` folder, which is set to `/opt/ruby`.
-  It provides a Ruby shebang helper (`ruby` script) and the `usage` script, which STI use to print a usage message when you run this image outside STI.
+  It provides a Ruby shebang helper (`ruby` script) and the `usage` script, which STI uses to print a usage message when you run this image outside STI.
   This folder also provides minimal, production ready configuration for *puma* and also tweaked *.bashrc* and *.gemrc* to optimize the installation of ruby gems.